 Capturing the Moment

-about 2 months ago by Gregg Smith
+over 1 year ago by Gregg Smith

 Whether capturing the moment from the ground or the sky, you have to first understand the moment.
 Filming has been a passion of mine for as long as I can remember.
 I've always enjoyed capturing memories and moments on film.